Estrada outduels Scherzer as Jays top Nationals | CBC Sports

 Bullpen completes shutout

 Toronto's bullpen shut down the Nationals (37-30) with 2 1/3 hitless innings.
-Tyler Clippard pitched the ninth for his third save of the season.
+Tyler Clippard pitched the ninth for his third save of the season, helping the Blue Jays (32-38) extend their home winning streak to six straight games for the first time since 2016.

-The Blue Jays had gone a franchise record 117 games without a shutout, with their last coming on Aug.
-10, 2017 against the New York Yankees.
+Saturday's win snapped Toronto's franchise-record streak of 117 games without a shutout dating back to Aug.
+10, 2017 against the Yankees.

-Toronto (32-38) guaranteed a series win in the three-game interleague set, which concludes Sunday afternoon, and extended its home winning streak to six straight games for the first time since the 2016 season.

-Scherzer (11-3) pitched six innings, allowing two runs and four hits while striking out 10, walking one and hitting a batter.

 The Nationals threatened in the eighth when reliever Aaron Loup walked Turner to set up Bryce Harper as the tying run at the plate.
 But Loup struck out the Washington star to escape unscathed.